corefan/xenko-docs/en/manual/platforms/ios.md

 It takes a long time to build on iOS devices.
 This is because:

-* the Mac needs to build code ahead of time for the different devices
+* the Mac needs to build code ahead of time (AOT) for the different devices

 * the Apple sandbox system doesn't let you update packages incrementally, so the Mac needs to completely redeploy the application on the device for every change

-To help build code ahead of time more quickly, in the Solution Explorer, right-click the iOS project and select **Properties**.
+To compile code more quickly, in the Solution Explorer, right-click the iOS project and select **Properties**.

 ![Project properties](media/ios-project-properties.png)

 * Under **Linker Behavior**, select **Don't link**.
 * Under **Supported Architectures**, select only the architecture of the debug device.
 * Disable **Strip native debugging symbols**.
-* Enable **incremental builds** (only code that changes from one execution to another is built ahead of time)
+* Enable **incremental builds** (only code that changes from one execution to another is AOT)

 For more information, see [iOS Build Mechanics](https://developer.xamarin.com/guides/ios/advanced_topics/ios-build-mechanics/) in the Xamarin documentation.
 For information about profiling, see [Using instruments to detect native leaks using markheap]( https://developer.xamarin.com/guides/ios/deployment,_testing,_and_metrics/using_instruments_to_detect_native_leaks_using_markheap).